 The 2020 Daytona International Speedway Media Guide, which includes information about the “World Center of Racing,” Rolex 24 Weekend, DAYTONA Speedweeks Presented By AdventHealth and Coke Zero Sugar 400 Weekend, as well as driver records, is available below to view or download.
 Also available is the Bike Week media guide with race and rider records.

 CREDENTIAL INFO AND APPLICATIONS

-Fill out the below credential application and email form to firstname.lastname@example.org.
+Fill out the online credential application below.
+If you have any questions, please email firstname.lastname@example.org.

 Team Public Relations Representatives